atomisthq/docs/docs/reference-docs/cli.md

 ## Building and Running the Atomist Shell CLI from Source

-The Atomist Shell CLI project is built and run using `sbt`.
-First you need to ensure you have [`sbt` installed](http://www.scala-sbt.org/0.13/docs/Setup.html).
+The Atomist Shell CLI project is built and run using `maven`.

-On OS/X you can do this with `brew install sbt`.
-The sbt build relies on a local Maven repository with access to Atomist Artifactory artifacts.
+The build relies on a local Maven repository with access to Atomist Artifactory artifacts.

-Once you have `sbt` enter the following from the command line to build and start the shell:
+The following from the command line to build and start the shell:

 ```
-> sbt run
+> > mvn compile exec:javaDexec.mainClass="com.atomist.projectoperation.cli.Main"
 ```

 ## Atomist Shell CLI Commands